singularityhub/sregistry/docs/_docs/install/settings.md

 ### Setting up Github Enterprise OAuth

 The GitHub Exterprise [docs are here](https://python-social-auth.readthedocs.io/en/latest/backends/github_enterprise.html).
-You will want to register a new application on your instance of GitHub Enterprise in Developer Settings, set the callback URL to "http://example.com/complete/github-enterprise/" replacing example.com with your domain, and then the following environment variables should be defined in your secrets.
+You will want to register a new application on your instance of GitHub Enterprise in Developer Settings, set the callback URL to "http://example.com/complete/github-enterprise/" replacing example.com with your domain, and then the following environment variables should be defined in your `secrets.py`.

 ```python
 # The URL for your GitHub Enterprise appliance: